 Seven things we wish we’d known before moving into a condo

 Ah yes, the joys of moving into one’s first Singapore condo.
 The hotel-grade amenities.
 The stunning modern architecture.
 The manicured landscaping.
 The sublime condo pools.
 And the fact that none of this upkeep is your responsibility.

-In order that the shine doesn’t wear off your upcoming condo relocation too quickly, here in no particular order are five of our steepest learning curves, and how to conquer them.
+In order that the shine doesn’t wear off your upcoming condo relocation too quickly, here in no particular order are seven of our steepest learning curves, and how to conquer them.